The Path

 KJ BJJ BLACK BELT

 A plain black belt.
-No embroidery, no bars, no stripes.
-Earned through the Third Place Dojo curriculum.
+No embroidery, no bars, no stripes carried into degrees.
+Earned at Third Place Dojo.
 Represents full conceptual mastery of the grappling foundation of the art.
 Complete and legitimate on its own terms.
 Also, for those who want it, the natural entry point into the full Kokoro-Jitsu system.

 PATH TWO